gorip1/BTCP_project/README.md

 # BTCP_project
-This project aim at creating a neural network able to predict future BTC price using daily time series data
+This project aim at creating an efficient neural network able to predict future BTC price using daily time series data